cloudfoundry/eirini/README.md

 Eirini is composed of:

-- `opi`: The main component, provides the REST API (implementing OPI) used by the [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng/).
+- `api`: The main component, provides the REST API used by the [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng/).
   It's responsible for starting LRPs and tasks.